 Why is Data Monitoring Required?

-This question is often asked: “If I’ve data testing tool in development and I have scheduling tools and data observability tools in production, then why do I still need a data monitoring tool?”
+This question is often asked: “If I have a data testing tool in development and scheduling tools and data observability tools in production, why do I still need a data monitoring tool?”

 Data testing is QA activity that focuses on verifying the data processes while they are under development.